paulsahner/scripts/README.md

 A simple shell script for converting a folder of videos to H.265/HEVC using handbrakeCLI.
 Inspired by the tutorial and script [from Nick Congleton at LinuxConfig.org](https://linuxconfig.org/how-to-use-ffmpeg-to-convert-multiple-media-files-at-once-on-linux)

 Script assumes audio is AAC and passes it through unchanged.
 Output is an MKV container.
+Default command uses macOS Video Toolbox for accelerated performance.
+Can be altered for devices without VT hardware.

 ### Usage
 Call script with these arguments: